Sidebar Site Navigation

 - A student enrolled at the University shall be placed on academic probation at the end of the semester or summer term when his/her cumulative GPA at UW falls below a 2.00.

-- A student placed on scholastic probation will be so notified by letter.
+- A student placed on academic probation will be so notified by letter.
 This information is also available on WyoWeb.

-- A student shall be removed from scholastic probation at the end of the semester or summer term in which his/her cumulative GPA is 2.00 or above.
+- A student shall be removed from academic probation at the end of the semester or summer term in which his/her cumulative GPA is 2.00 or above.

 - Students who fail to remove themselves from probation or earn a semester grade point average below 2.0 in the next semester or summer term attempted will be suspended from the university for not maintaining the criteria for satisfactory academic progress.
 Students on probation who register for a semester or summer term and then withdraw from that semester or term will be suspended, as it is considered an attempted semester or term.